-Strengths Weaknesses • Limited Conservation Area controls. • 'Interventionist' planning enforcement policy for Cromer in place. • Need for better co-ordination between those services of NNDC that have an impact on the management of the Conservation Area environment. • Qualitative processing of applications for planning permission, listed building consent and conservation area consent. • Lack of co-ordination with external agencies (e.g. Statutory undertakers). • NNDC, Cromer Town Council and Norfolk County Council work independently. • Many bodies involved (both internally and externally) in the management of Conservation Area environment. • Lack of literature currently available to advise the public on conservation/design issues.
-Opportunities Threats • Introduce Article 4 Directions to protect the character of Cromer Produce and adopt this Management Plan. • Property owners with permitted development rights making alterations that erode the character of the Conservation Area.
-Possible reduction of trained expertise/staffing levels. • Produce design guidance (including information on website). • Insufficient staff resources. • Build on the success of the THI; continue to encourage the qualitative repair of historic buildings; engander proper • Lack of sufficient financial resources to undertake management initiatives • historic buildings; engender proper stewardship.
-Set up a Conservation Area Advisory • Inability of all agencies to co-ordinate their patterns of working to ensure effective management.
-Committee or alternative locally based advisory arrangements for the Conservation Area • Lack of corporate capacity to address cross-cutting service delivery issues • Review Enforcement Policy. • Failure to address long-term maintenance in the public realm. • Local lists of Buildings of Special Architectural or Historic Interest. • Lack of Funding.
+Strengths Weaknesses • 'Interventionist' planning enforcement policy for Cromer in place.
+Qualitative processing of applications for planning permission, listed building consent and conservation area consent.
+NNDC, Cromer Town Council and Norfolk County Council work independently.
+Need for the services of managemenvironment Lack of constant of -ordination with external agencies (e.g. undertakers). ies involved (both internally and ) in the management of Conservation Opportunities Threats • Introduce Article 4 Directions to protect the character of Cromer Produce and adopt this Management Plan.
+Produce design guidance (including information on website).
+Build on the success of the THI; continue to encourage the qualitative repair of rights mak of the Cor Possible r levels.
+Insufficien Lack of su owners with permitted development ting alterations that erode the character iservation Area. eduction of trained expertise/staffing it staff resources. fficient financial resources to undertake tent initiatives • historic buildings; engender proper stewardship.
+Set up a Conservation Area Advisory Committee or alternative locally based advisory arrangements for the Conservation Area patterns o managem Lack of co f all agencies to co-ordinate their f working to ensure effective ent. prporate capacity to address ing service delivery issues • Review Enforcement Policy.
+Local lists of Buildings of Special Architectural or Historic Interest.
+Failure to public real Lack of Fu